 Here, we discuss the 3 main statutory forms of IP protection:

-Co-owners can agree to own the IP right in different shares and specify the percentage ownership of each co-owner depending on the contributions of
+Co-owners can agree to own the IP right in different shares and specify the percentage ownership of each co-owner depending on the contributions of each co-owner.

 In the absence of consent from the other co-owners, a co-owner does not have the right to independently exploit the copyright, nor licence it to a third party.